forcedotcom/SalesforceMobileSDK-Android/README.md

 For the rest of this document, we assume that you have setup two shell variables:
 1. ANDROID_SDK_DIR pointing to the Android SDK directory
-2. SALEFORCE_SDK_DIR pointing to the directory where you have a clone of the salesforce SDK repo.
+2. NATIVE_DIR pointing to the native directory of your clone of the SalesforceMobileSDK-Android-dev
-<b>If you haven't, just make sure to replace $ANDROID_SDK_DIR and $SALESFORCE_SDK_DIR in the snippets below with the actual paths.</b>
+<b>If you haven't, just make sure to replace $ANDROID_SDK_DIR and $NATIVE_DIR in the snippets below with the actual paths.</b>

 There are four projects:
 1. <b>SalesforceSDK</b>: the Salesforce SDK which provides support for OAuth2 and REST API calls.